okansungur/drafts/read8.md

-Domain events should be inside a domain.(publisher-subscriber)
+Domain events should be inside a domain.(publisher-subscriber)PipelinR

 Domain services can publish domain events and can interact with other domain services.